jungerm2/webservices/README.md

 > fab --list
 Available tasks:

-  apt-update                                          (apt) Update and upgrade system backup                                              Run all backup subtasks backup-arrs                                         Copy remote *arr backup directories to `backup/` backup-code-server                                  Make a backup of code-server data backup-gluetun                                      Make a backup of gluetun data backup-homer                                        Make a backup of homer data backup-ombi                                         Make a backup of ombi data backup-pihole                                       Make a backup of pihole data backup-plex                                         Make a backup of plex data while skipping cache data backup-tautulli                                     Make a backup of tautulli data backup-transmission                                 Make a backup of transmission data backup-wireguard                                    Make a backup of wireguard data configure-homer (config-homer)                      Fetch and add apikey to homer dashboard for *arr apps configure-plex (config-plex)                        Claim plex server, see: `https://www.plex.tv/claim/` configure-transmission (config-transmission)        Upload transmission's `settings.json` to host configure-wireguard (config-wg, config-wireguard)   Upload wireguard config (i.e: wg0.conf) to host dcp-running-services (dcp-ls-up)                    List running services on remote host dcp-services (dcp-ls)                               List services in remote's compose file deploy                                              Install services with docker-compose get-arrbackup-path                                  Return path of a recent *arr backup, create a new one if needed get-arrkey                                          Retrieve API key for an *arr service get-arrport                                         Retrieve port for an *arr service install-ctop                                        Install top-like interface for container metrics install-docker                                      Install docker if not present install-docker-compose                              Install docker-compose if not present install-lazydocker (install-lzd)                    Install the lazy docker manager install-py3                                         Install python3 (and pip!) if not present reboot                                              Reboot host machine render-readme                                       Update code segments in the README file (runs on local) set-swap-size (resize-swap)                         Set swap partition size on remote (in MB) verify-vpn                                          Test that the VPN is connected and it's IP isn't local
+  backup.all (backup, backup.backup)           Run all backup subtasks backup.arr-path                              Return path of a recent *arr backup, create a new one if needed backup.arrs                                  Copy remote *arr backup directories to `backup/` backup.code-server                           Make a backup of code-server data backup.gluetun                               Make a backup of gluetun data backup.homer                                 Make a backup of homer data backup.ombi                                  Make a backup of ombi data backup.pihole                                Make a backup of pihole data backup.plex                                  Make a backup of plex data while skipping cache data backup.tautulli                              Make a backup of tautulli data backup.transmission                          Make a backup of transmission data backup.wireguard                             Make a backup of wireguard data configure.homer                              Fetch and add apikey to homer dashboard for *arr apps configure.plex                               Claim plex server, see: `https://www.plex.tv/claim/` configure.transmission (configure.transm)    Upload transmission's `settings.json` to host configure.wireguard (configure.wg)           Upload wireguard config (i.e: wg0.conf) to host install.all (install, install.install) install.ctop                                 Install top-like interface for container metrics install.docker                               Install docker if not present install.docker-compose (install.dcp)         Install docker-compose if not present install.lazydocker (install.lzd)             Install the lazy docker manager install.python3 (install.py3)                Install python3 (and pip!) if not present misc.apt-update                              (apt) Update and upgrade system misc.dcp-running-services (misc.dcp-ls-up)   List running services on remote host misc.dcp-services (misc.dcp-ls)              List services in remote's compose file misc.deploy                                  Install services with docker-compose misc.get-arrkey                              Retrieve API key for an *arr service misc.get-arrport                             Retrieve port for an *arr service misc.reboot                                  Reboot host machine misc.render-readme                           Update code segments in the README file (runs on local) misc.set-swap-size (misc.resize-swap)        Set swap partition size on remote (in MB) misc.speedtest                               Run speedtest in given container, or host if empty misc.verify-vpn                              Test that the VPN is connected and it's IP isn't local

 ```